Crowdfunding your business idea

 By publishing your idea on a public forum, you could lose control over your intellectual property.
 Make sure you file any necessary patents, trademarks and copyright paperwork before you start.
 Otherwise someone could steal your idea.

 Your brand and reputation are priceless and should be treated as such.
 Choose reputable business crowdfunding sites and make sure your appeal is professional and presented well.

 - The price of success

 It can be easier to raise money than to bring a new product or idea to market.
-Once you've crowdfunded your idea, you have an obligation to fulfil it.
+Once you've crowdfunded your idea, you have an obligation to fulfill it.
 So be sure you can actually do that before you begin asking people for money.